mongodb/docs/source/includes/measurements-disks-describe-options.rst

    * - ``<partition-name>``
      - string
-     - The name of the disk or partition for which to get available measurements.
+     - The name of the disk or partition for which to get available metrics.
      - yes

    * - ``granularity``
      - String
-     - An ISO-8601-formatted time period that specifies the interval between measurement data points.
+     - An ISO-8601-formatted time period that specifies the interval between metric data points.
 For example, ``PT1M`` specifies 1-minute granularity.

        The following subset of ISO-8601-formatted time periods are